2010–11 Division 1 Féminine: Player of the Year

 For the second consecutive season, the French Football Federation awarded a trophy to the best player of the Division 1 Féminine.
-The award was based on a points-system with each manager of each club in the league voting for two players not on their team following each match day.
+The award was based on a points system with each manager of each club in the league voting for two players not on their team following each match day.
 Depending on their selection, the two players voted by each manager are given points of either three or one.
 During the season, the points were added up every week and, following the season, the player with the most points was awarded the honour.
 The previous winner of the award was Lyon midfielder Eugénie Le Sommer, who won the award while playing for Stade Briochin.
 On 5 May 2011, Paris Saint-Germain midfielder Élise Bussaglia was given the Division 1 Féminine Best Player award for her performances during the season.
-In the season, which is still ongoing, Bussaglia appeared in 20 matches, scored ten goals, and issued four assists.
+Bussaglia appeared in 20 matches, scored ten goals, and issued four assists.